 Leaks Shows U.S. Condescension Toward Berlusconi

-LINDA WERTHEIMER, host:
+LINDA WERTHEIMER, Host:

 NPR's Sylvia Poggioli reports from Rome that a new batch of confidential cables released by the website WikiLeaks describes the Italian leader as a laughingstock, but also very useful for American national interests.

-Analyst Franco Pavoncello says the cables show an excellent grasp of the situation.
+SYLVIA POGGIOLI: Analyst Franco Pavoncello says the cables show an excellent grasp of the situation.

-Mr. FRANCO PAVONCELLO (Political Analyst, John Cabot University, Rome): The embassy certainly did its homework.
+FRANCO PAVONCELLO: The embassy certainly did its homework.
 Most of the kind of stuff that came from the consul general of Naples about the inefficiency of the government vis-ÃÂ -vis organized crime, I think that these are all good assessments of this country.

-Mr. PAVONCELLO: That is certainly something that they don't understand in terms of where Italy wants to go.
+PAVONCELLO: That is certainly something that they don't understand in terms of where Italy wants to go.
 And certainly, you know, this is an aspect that has been discussed and analyzed quite extensively also in Italy.
 You know, why is it that there is this strong personal affinity and congeniality between the two leaders?

-Sylvia Poggioli, NPR News, Rome.
+POGGIOLI: Sylvia Poggioli, NPR News, Rome.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.